 - Up to two credit hours of student work experience (AFD 211) may be completed before meeting the required prerequisites.
-See instructor for work plan. - AFD elective courses are offered each semester and may be completed during other semesters than the suggested sequence. - A valid driver's license is required for internship courses - MAT 124 or MAT 107 or MAT 108 may be taken instead of MAT 131. - General Education electives are chosen from two of the following categories: communications, social/behavioral sciences, humanities/fine arts, mathematics, physical/life sciences.
-For more information, see General Education requirements on page 67. - For the Motorsport concentration, two credit hours of AFD 211 may be substituted for AFD 273 if work experience does not meet AFD 273 placement requirements.
+See instructor for work plan. - AFD elective courses are offered each semester and may be completed during other semesters than the suggested sequence. - A valid driver's license is required for internship courses. - MAT 124 or MAT 107 or MAT 108 may be taken instead of MAT 131. - General Education electives are chosen from two of the following categories: communications, social/behavioral sciences, humanities/fine arts, mathematics, physical/life sciences.
+For more information, see General Education requirements on p.
+66. - For the Motorsport concentration, two credit hours of AFD 211 may be substituted for AFD 273 if work experience does not meet AFD 273 placement requirements. - ENG 111 may be substituted for ENG 101.